 - Persistent soreness or hoarseness in the throat

 - Ongoing earache

 - Pain in or around the mouth with no visible cause

 Oral and facial pathologies will sometimes have no painful symptoms in the early stages, so regular checkups with a dental professional are recommended for catching pathologies early.
 If you notice any signs of a pathology in your mouth, including the tongue, tonsils, salivary glands, cheeks, lips, palate, and gums, please contact Avon Oral, Facial and Dental Implant Surgery so that we can see you as soon as possible.

 Most changes in the oral cavity will not be serious, but any unexpected changes in the mouth should be looked at by your oral surgeon — early identification and treatment of pathologies is important.
-Your health is top priority for the doctors at Avon Oral, Facial and Dental Implant Surgery, so if you suspect an oral pathology, please contact the office so we can schedule an appointment for your oral surgeon to evaluate the area in question as soon as possible.
+Your health is top priority for the doctors at Avon Oral, Facial and Dental Implant Surgery, so if you suspect an oral pathology, please contact one of our offices, located in Avon, Glastonbury, and Enfield, so we can schedule an appointment for your oral surgeon to evaluate the area in question as soon as possible.